pism/pism/doc/sphinx/technical/steady-hydrology.rst

 explicit-in-time approximation of :eq:`eq-emptying-problem` until `\int_B u` drops below a chosen threshold.

-However, the direction of the steady state flux `\psi` depends on steady state distributions of `W` and `\Wtill` and these quantities are expensive to compute.
+However, the direction of the steady state flux `\bq` depends on steady state distributions of `W` and `\Wtill` and these quantities are expensive to compute.

 To avoid this issue we note that `W \ll H` and so `\psi` is well approximated by `\psi_0 =